 One new bit flag is defined to be carried in the Flags field in the NO-PATH-VECTOR TLV carried in the NO-PATH Object.

-Bit TDB: When set, the PCE indicates no feasible route was found that meets all the constraints (e.g., spectrum restriction, etc.) associated with RSA.
+Bit TBD8: When set, the PCE indicates no feasible route was found that meets all the constraints (e.g., spectrum restriction, etc.) associated with RSA.

 Manageability Considerations